MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-subscriptions.md

 ## Enhanced criteria builder

 When you create a subscription to be notified when Operations Manager generates alerts, you must specify the criteria or conditions that determine the alerts that will generate a notification.
+Criteria builder has been enhanced to allow you to build complex, yet useful and efficient subscription criteria by leveraging the ability to exclude objects, use AND/OR groupings and use regular expressions to notify, based on the required criteria.

 To use these options, on the criteria page, you can set the conditions for the notifications to be sent to the specified subscribers.
 If you do not set the conditions, notifications will be sent for all alerts.